Emerson E. White: Fraternity controversy

 Believing that fraternities distracted from Purdue's industrial focus, White issued a ban on such societies that eventually led to his resignation.
 In 1877 he began requiring incoming students to make a written pledge not to join a Greek-letter organization.
 An incoming graduate student in 1881 who was already a member of Sigma Chi refused to sign this pledge and was denied admission.
 The Tippecanoe County circuit court upheld this denial, but on appeal, the Indiana Supreme Court ruled that Purdue's objections to fraternities were unfounded and remanded the case.
 White responded by issuing new rules allowing fraternities but restricting the honors that their members could receive.
 When the Indiana Senate passed an 1883 appropriation bill with a rider requiring the repeal of anti-fraternity regulations, White resigned as president.
 The Indiana House of Representatives did not pass the appropriation bill before the legislative session ended and Purdue received no state funds that year.

 Return to Ohio

 After resigning from Purdue, White moved to Cincinnati and wrote textbooks about arithmetic and pedagogy.
 During three years as superintendent of that city's public schools beginning in 1886, White reduced the use of written tests and made teachers' recommendations the basis for promoting a student to the next grade level.
 He held this job during a time when Ohio state law began to officially require racial integration in schools.
+White eliminated the highest grade offered at Gaines High School, a high school for African Americans in Cincinnati, stopping it from produccing additional high school graduates.